-- Offer a specially designed curriculum, incorporating the English national curriculum to the level of GCSE, The Danish language curriculum (Dansk) to the level of niende klasses afgangs eksamen, thereby enabling children to continue their schooling in either country.
+- Offer a specially designed curriculum, incorporating the English national curriculum.
+The Danish language curriculum (Dansk) to the level of niende klasses afgangs eksamen, thereby enabling children to continue their schooling in either country.
 This is to be developed also for Swedish and Norwegian children, using native speaking trained teachers and teaching assistants.

 - Provide Scandinavian teachers trained in Danish and equivalent paedagogical teaching

 - Teach and celebrate the festivals and traditions of Denmark and the UK, as well as Sweden and Norway.